Mellon Collie and the Infinite Sadness: Packaging and artwork

 The artwork and visual design were conceived by Wisconsin-based illustrator and collage artist John Craig, who had spent most of his career taking editorial commissions for magazines.
 Craig worked from Corgan's scribbled notes and crude sketches, most of which arrived via fax.
 Craig made other illustrations that appear throughout the album's packaging—animals smoking pipes, celestial bodies with faces, wayward children walking eerie dreamscapes—all with a vaguely antique quality.
 The woman on the front cover on top of a star is actually a collage made from two paintings: the face was taken from a painting entitled The Souvenir (Fidelity) by Jean-Baptiste Greuze, while the rest of the body was taken from Raphael's portrait of Saint Catherine of Alexandria.

 Release

 Mellon Collie and the Infinite Sadness was released in the United States on October 24, 1995.
-The night before, after the album's UK release, the band played a release-party show at the Riviera Theater in Chicago and took part in a live FM broadcast across the United States.
+The night before, after the album's release in some other countries (including the United Kingdom and Italy), the band played a release-party show at the Riviera Theater in Chicago and took part in a live FM broadcast across the United States.
 The following week, Mellon Collie and the Infinite Sadness debuted at number one on the Billboard 200, an unusual feat for a double-disc album that cost more than US$20.
 The album was later certified diamond by the Recording Industry Association of America (RIAA).
 By the end of 1996, it had sold 6 million copies.